Getting a divorce

 What it costs

 There’s a fee for the dissolution order.
-You’ll have to pay your lawyer’s fees, if you use one (you don’t have to) and you might also have to pay extra towards costs of your case.
+You’ll have to pay your lawyer’s fees, if you use one (you do not have to) and you might also have to pay extra towards costs of your case.

 What happens next